 In addition, cartomizers come in packs (usually packs of 5 cartridges) and these cartridges are disposable.
 Generally, when the wicking material gets a bit burned and delivers a nasty flavor then it means it’s time to toss it in the trash.

-Because of its simplicity and easy use, cartomizers are commonly used by vaping newbies!
+Because of their simplicity and easy use, cartomizers are commonly used by vaping newbies.

 - They hold more e-liquid than atomizers.

 - Ideal for beginners as they are easy to refill and to rebuild.

 - Vapor flavor doesn’t have the same quality as atomizers.